isao/mojito-build/README.md

 ==========

 This package provides the `build` command for the [`mojito-cli`](https://github.com/yahoo/mojito-cli) tool, to create static snapshots of Mojito applications for HTML5 app publishing.
-Install `mojito-cli` to use the `mojito doc` command.

-    % npm install -g mojito-cli
+Install `mojito-cli` and `mojito-cli-build` with the following: `npm install -g mojito-cli`

 Usage
 -----